ArcadeHustle/X3_Multi_Eye_for_an_Eye/README.md

 Disable security, write yourself a new drive, and enjoy!<br>
 <img src="https://github.com/ArcadeHustle/X3_Multi_Eye_for_an_Eye/blob/master/IMG_1394.jpg">

+Have fun!
+Be safe!
+We will be back with more soon.

 Official video tutorial for the Taito X3 Multi - Eye for an Eye edition, by Mitsu (as usual!) can be found here: https://www.youtube.com/watch?v=l0nq1pQXX90